FasterDecoding/Medusa/README.md

   </picture>
   <br>
   <div align="left" width="80%">
   <em>Medusa adds extra "heads" to LLMs to predict multiple future tokens simultaneously.
-When augmenting a model with Medusa, the original model stays untouched, these new heads are fine-tuned during training.
-During generation, these heads each produce multiple likely next words.
-These options are then combined and sorted out using a tree-based attention mechanism.
-Finally, a typical acceptance scheme is employed to pick the most plausible sequence for further decoding.</em>
+When augmenting a model with Medusa, the original model stays untouched, and only the new heads are fine-tuned during.
+During generation, these heads each produce multiple likely words for the corresponding position.
+These options are then combined and processed using a tree-based attention mechanism.
+Finally, a typical acceptance scheme is employed to pick the longest plausible prefix from the candidates for further decoding.</em>
   </div>
   <br>
 </div>